Alex Haddad

 'Alex Haddad is a genius, his experience and knowledge of the law is second to none.
 He converted a possible life changing situation into a manageable and very agreeable conclusion.'

-Alex acts for a wide range of developers, investors and private clients and deals with disputes relating to commercial and residential properties.
+Alex acts for a wide range of developers, investors and private clients in connection with disputes relating to commercial and residential property.

-Since joining Nockolds in 2011, Alex has also dealt with warranty claims arising from the sale of companies and gained experience of claims involving insurance law where he has advised in relation to the availability of cover and has taken over the conduct of cases where support has been withdrawn by insurers.
-As part of this work, Alex has successfully overturned the wrongful withdrawal of cover by issuing court proceedings and making complaints to the Financial Ombudsman.
+Since joining Nockolds in 2011, Alex has also dealt with a number of warranty claims arising from the sale of companies, partnership disputes and has gained experience of claims involving insurance law where he has advised in relation to the availability of cover and has taken over the conduct of cases where support has been withdrawn by insurers.
+As part of this work, Alex has been able to overturn the wrongful withdrawal of cover by issuing court proceedings and making complaints to the Financial Ombudsman.

-As an accredited mediator, Alex recognises the value of mediation and other forms of Alternative Dispute Resolution in resolving disputes without going to court and has a good track record of concluding settlements through negotiation.
+As an accredited mediator, Alex recognises the value of mediation and other forms of Alternative Dispute Resolution in resolving disputes outside of court and has a good track record of concluding settlements through negotiation.

 Contact Me